-When an applicant desires to establish a PUD in a district in which PUD's are permitted as a special land use or when a special PUD district rezoning is requested.
+When an applicant desires to establish a PUD in a district in which PUD's are permitted as a special land use or when a special PUD district rezoning is requested then PUD approval is necessary.

-Applicant, zoning administrator, and the PUD review body or official.
+The applicant, zoning administrator, and the PUD review body or official are involved in the decision process.
 The PUD review body or official must be specified in the zoning ordinance as having the power to approve PUD's.
-The review and approval body or official may be either the planning commission, an administrative official or the city or village council.
+The review and approval body or official may be either the planning commission/zoning board, an administrative official or the township board.

-If the PUD is permitted as a special land use, then the procedures for processing special land uses are followed; except that a public hearing must be conducted (it is not optional as with certain special land uses).
-It is also permissible, if the ordinance so provides, for preap-plication conferences to be held between the applicant and city or village officials before submission of preliminary site plans before the public hearing.
+If the PUD is permitted like a special land use, then the procedures for processing special land uses are followed; except that a public hearing must be conducted (it is not optional as with certain special land uses).
+It is also permissible, if the ordinance so provides, for preapplication conferences to be held between the applicant and township officials before submission of preliminary site plans before the public hearing.